fabrizio-ottati/fabrizio-ottati.dev/content/blog/papers-selection/index.md

 ---
-title: "My papers selection"
+title: "Research articles list"
 description: "A list of my favourite research papers."
-draft: false
 date: 2023-03-27
 type: "post"
-tags: ["research", "hardware", "digital"]
+tags: ["research", "hardware", "digital", "academia", "chips", "IC"]
 showTableOfContents: true
 ---

+Here's the list of my favourite research articles.
+Of course, they focus on digital hardware design and/or automation :)

 # 2015